Camping at Flamenco Beach on Culebra

 Culebra Camping at Flamenco Beach

-They don’t usually take reservations as there is room for over 400 tents.
-However, the campground is extremely popular during Holy Week, the whole month of July, holiday weekends, and most summer weekends.
+You MUST have reservations as there are limited camping spaces.
+And the campground is extremely popular, especially during Holy Week, the whole month of July, holiday weekends, and most summer weekends.

 You need to check-in/registrar at the office right at the entrance to the balneario.
-The posted office hours are 6am to 7pm.
-However, if they are not open when you arrive, just pick a campsite, set up and settle up in the morning.
-It costs $30 per tent per night, maximum 6 people per tent ($20 for senior citizens and people with disabilities).
-Check-in is after 8am, check-out is before 4pm.
+It costs $35 per tent per night, maximum 6 people per tent (half price for people with disabilities).
 They accept cash, credit cards and ATH.
+There is also the $5 parking fee for the beach.

 At the Campground